 This also means the system can scale up very easily without requiring a huge amount of infrastructure to be added.

-One of the areas that XRP looks to succeed as a payment settlement product is with cross-border transactions or global payments.
+One of the areas that Ripple and XRP will succeed as a payment settlement product is with cross-border transactions or global payments.

 Currently, the solution to cross-border payments is the SWIFT (Society for Worldwide Interbank Financial Telecommunications) system.